garethpbk/graphql-yoga-now/article.md

 Since our server is a Node.js server, we want to use a Node.js builder.
 Here is a gotcha - Now's documentation recommends using the `@now/node` builder for Node.js functions, but because this one isn't written for serverless, the `@now/node-server` builder is the one we want.

-The last thing we need are route definitions that tell HTTP requests where to point to
+The last thing we need are route definitions that tell HTTP requests where to point to:

 ```
 {